-Most likely, you know how radio ratings work.
-Cynical response: Not very well.
-And that’s true.
-It’s frustrating, maddening and quite unreliable.
-It’s a game, and playing the Ratings Game requires both art and science.
+Most radio programmers know (mostly) how radio ratings work.
+The cynical response: Not very well.
+The Ratings Game is frustrating, maddening, and unreliable.
 But let’s simplify how to win the game.
-There are only 3 ways to increase radio ratings.
+There are 3 ways to increase radio ratings.

 The components that make up the ratings system are the same whether a market is measured by PPM or Diary methodology.
 The ratings Math is explained in detail here, but the short version is that two elements drive ratings growth.

 Cume (Cumulative Audience): The total number of people listening to a station in a day (Daily Cume) or week (Weekly cume).

 Time Spent Listening (TSL): The total number of quarter hours an individual ratings respondent listens to a radio station.

 Before explaining how to increase radio ratings by impacting the core elements, it’s important to understand that cume and TSL are different measurements, but closely related.

 Many stations cause damage to stations by overreacting to ratings results.
 I call it the Ratings Freak Out.

 The constant rule is that when TSL goes up, cume almost always goes down.
 And vice-versa.
 When cume is up, TSL is usually down.

 The reason is because of how little most of a station’s cume listens to a radio station compared to fans.
 More than 50% of the cume for most radio shows tunes in less than 2.5 minutes per day

 Yet the math of ratings reports are an average.
 When a station’s cume increases, the gains are almost always from new cume that spends very little time with the station.
 That brings average TSL down.

 And when cume is lower, it’s not fans going away.
 It’s secondary and tertiary listeners.
 That leaves heavy users making up a greater percentage of the audience.
 So TSL increases.